 Many new teachers to the school make comments about the inviting atmosphere of the school environment, as well as the support they receive from the leadership team and their colleagues.
 Student representative council meetings usually focus on future events and Social Justice and outreach activities rather than concerns about the functioning of the school.
 Each year parents are strongly encouraged to communicate with the school about matters relating to their children's education and to speak to staff regarding concerns.
 This is effective as parental concerns are almost always promptly and satisfactorily resolved.
-P&F and Board meetings are conducted in a friendly and collaborative environment with very little, if any, tension apparent.
+P&F and Board meetings are conducted in a friendly and collaborative environment.